 Routine: I think the key to not going stir-crazy is to have some sort of routine to your day.
 Don’t sleep in every day or go to bed late every night.
 Have a daily/weekly routine involving meal times, time to exercise, time for jobs (like sorting cupboards) and time for treats (like watching TV).
 Check in with friends and family on a regular basis.

 Reading: And, of course, a good book is an excellent way to pass the time.
 You can read all those books you’ve been meaning to read but haven’t.
 And there are so many great new books coming out all the time, in fact, a lot of authors have book launches at the moment, but their launch events are being cancelled.
 Why not try to support these authors by getting copy of their new book (ordering online or as an e-book).
 If you’re on Twitter you can follow #twitterbooklaunch to support book launches over the coming months.
+Also look out for online bookclubs that are popping up all over the place at the moment.

 Social media: This is a great way to keep in touch with friends and family but I’ve noticed that people are mostly posting about coronavirus at the moment so if you want to avoid all that then social media probably isn’t for you right now.